-For configurations without any reference sensitivity exception as specified in 7.3E.1.2, the REFSENS requirements for NR sidelink and NR Uu downlink apply and are tested in clauses 7.5 for NR Uu operation and 7.5E.1 for NR sidelink option.
+For configurations without any reference sensitivity exception as specified in 7.3E.1.3, the REFSENS requirements for NR sidelink and NR Uu downlink apply and are tested in clauses 7.5 for NR Uu operation and 7.5E.1 for NR sidelink option.
 No test case details are specified for these configurations in this release.

-For configurations with reference sensitivity exception as specified in 7.3E.1.2, the initial test configurations consist of environmental conditions, test frequencies, and channel bandwidths based on NR operating bands specified in Table 5.2E.2-1 and Table 5.3.5-1.
+For configurations with reference sensitivity exception as specified in 7.3E.1.3, the initial test configurations consist of environmental conditions, test frequencies, and channel bandwidths based on NR operating bands specified in Table 5.2E.2-1 and Table 5.3.5-1.
 All of these configurations shall be tested with applicable test parameters for each channel bandwidth, and are shown in Table 7.3E.3.4.1-1.
-The details of the V2X reference measurement channels (RMCs) are specified in Annexe A.7.2 and the GNSS configuration in TS 38.508-1 [5] subclause 4.11.
+The details of the V2X reference measurement channels (RMCs) are specified in Annexe A.7.2.
+The details of the uplink reference measurement channels (RMCs) are specified in Annexes A.2.
+Configurations of PDSCH and PDCCH before measurement are specified in Annex C.2.

-1. Connect the SS to the UE antenna connectors as shown in TS 38.508-1 [5] Annex A, Figure FFS for TE diagram and section A.3.2.7 for UE diagram.
+1. Connect the SS to the UE antenna connectors as shown in TS 38.508-1 [5] Annex A, Figure A.3.1.9.3 for TE diagram and section A.3.2.7 for UE diagram.

-2. The parameter settings for the NR sidelink transmission over PC5 are pre-configured according to TS 38.508-1 [5] subclause 4.10.
-Message content exceptions are defined in clause 7.5E.2.4.3.

-3. The parameter settings for the NR cell are set up according to TS 38.508-1 [5] subclause 4.4.3.
+2. The parameter settings for the NR cell are set up according to TS 38.508-1 [5] subclause 4.4.3.

-4. Downlink signals are initially set up according to Annex C.0, C.1, C.2, and C.3.1, and uplink signals according to Annex G.0, G.1, G.2, and G.3.1.
+3. Downlink signals are initially set up according to Annex C.0, C.1, C.2, and C.3.1, and uplink signals according to Annex G.0, G.1, G.2, and G.3.1.